-Still need to set up your workplace pension?
-Complete our auto enrolment form and we will put you in touch with a qualified broker to help.
+Do you still need to set up your workplace pension?
+Complete our auto-enrolment form, and we will put you in touch with a qualified broker to help.

-A staging date is the date that the government and the pensions regulator say that your company must have a compliant pension set up by.
-Your staging date will vary depending upon the size of the company, how many people the company employs and when the company first started paying its team through the PAYE system You can re-enrol your eligible employees up to three calendar months either side of this date.
+Your staging date is the date that the government and the pensions regulator said that your company must have had a compliant pension set up.
+Your staging date will vary depending on the company’s size, how many people the company employs, and when it first started paying its team through the PAYE system.
+You can re-enrol your eligible employees up to three calendar months on either side of the third anniversary of this date.

 You will have already given every eligible employee details of the pension scheme and an opt-out notice to complete should they decide they do not want to pay into a pension.

-All eligible employees have a month from the staging date to opt-out and get their first pension contribution back.
+All eligible employees have one month from joining the scheme to opt out and get their first pension contribution back (the opt-out period).

-You only need to accept their notice to opt-in once in a 12-month period.
-This is to stop any employees opting out and in several times in a year.
+You only need to accept their notice to opt in once in a 12-month period.
+This is to stop any employees from opting out and in several times a year.

-Every new starter is assessed in the same way you assessed your entire workforce before your staging date.
-Find out how to assess your employees for eligibility for auto enrolment here.
+Every new starter is assessed the same way you assessed your entire workforce before your staging date.
+Find out how to assess your employees for eligibility for auto-enrolment here.